MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 ### Tab stops <a name="tab-stops">

 To use a control (including navigation elements) with the keyboard, the control must have focus.
-One way for a control to receive keyboard focus is to make it accessible through tab navigation by identifying it as a tab stop in your app’s tab order.
+One way for a control to receive keyboard focus is to make it accessible through tab navigation by identifying it as a tab stop in your application's tab order.

 For a control to be included in the tab order, the [**IsEnabled**](https://msdn.microsoft.com/library/windows/apps/br209419) property must be set to **true** and the [**IsTabStop**](https://msdn.microsoft.com/library/windows/apps/br209422) property must be set to **true.**